Javeed004/kovai.co-task/README.md

 * **Experiment with Advanced Models:**
-  Beyond ARIMA and Prophet, consider exploring models like **Exponential Smoothing (ETS)**, or **machine learning approaches** (e.g., LSTM, XGBoost).
+  Beyond ARIMA, SARIMA and Prophet, consider exploring models like **Exponential Smoothing (ETS)**, or **machine learning approaches** (e.g., LSTM, XGBoost).
 These can capture more complex temporal patterns, particularly for routes with higher forecast errors such as *Rapid Route*.

 * **Incorporate External Factors:**
   Including relevant external variables (e.g., weather conditions, holidays, special events) as regressors can enhance the model’s ability to explain variability in ridership trends.